Paul and Wisdom: Part 4 of 5 (series: Lessons on 1 Co.)

 5 That your faith should not stand in the wisdom of men, but in the power of God.

-That your faith should not stand in the wisdom
+That your faith should not stand in the wisdom of men,

 That your faith.
 That is, that your belief in the Divine origin of the Christian religion.